Copyright Kevin Deldycke <kevin@deldycke.com> and contributors.

 Turning it on (either via the flag or the ``ACCESSIBLE`` environment variable)

-is equivalent to passing ``--no-color --table-format plain``: it strips ANSI
+is equivalent to passing ``--no-color --no-progress --table-format plain``, and

-codes and renders tables without box-drawing characters.
+bars, renders tables without box-drawing characters, and avoids interactive

 .. note::